Wolverine971/9takes/src/blog/guides/definitive-guide-to-relationship-conflict-part-1.md

 My therapist once told me "conflict is growth trying to happen."
 Consider that for a moment.
 The reason you are fighting is because something important is at stake.
 The conflict arises out of the struggle to understand the needs, wants, views and beliefs of another person.

 People and especially couples develop patterns when conflict arises.
 These patterns are usually bad and have the potential to break your relationship over time.
-According to <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/about/john-julie-gottman/" >Dr. John Gottman</a>, a revered expert when it comes to relationship conflict, he says that these patterns are either woring to erode trust or to build a stronger bond.
+According to <a class="external-link" target="_blank" rel="noopener" href="https://www.gottman.com/about/john-julie-gottman/" >Dr. John Gottman</a>, a revered expert when it comes to relationship conflict, he says that these patterns are either woring to erode trust or to build a stronger bond.

 Gotman has written about "The Four Horsemen" bad conflict.

 <h2 id="fourhorsemen">What are the Four Horsemen?</h2>

-The Four Horsemen are the <a class="external-link" target="_blank" rel="noopener noreferrer" href="https://www.gottman.com/blog/4-conflict-styles-that-hurt-your-relationship/" >four common relationship pitfalls</a> that have been identified through relationship research.
+The Four Horsemen are the <a class="external-link" target="_blank" rel="noopener " href="https://www.gottman.com/blog/4-conflict-styles-that-hurt-your-relationship/" >four common relationship pitfalls</a> that have been identified through relationship research.
 These four pitfalls lead to the end of relationships.
 The four horsemen are criticism, contempt, defensiveness, and stonewalling.

 Here we will explain the patterns behind each of the pitfalls.